-b.
+- b.
 Tallapoosa River Basin.
 Georgia has identified 121 miles of streams that do not support their designated uses (GADNR 2012) and seven stream segments as biologically impaired from sedimentation.
 A TMDL has also been developed for fecal coliforms.
 Alabama has identified 146 miles of streams in the Tallapoosa River Basin that do not support their designated uses (ADEM, 2012).
 ADEM's 2012 Section 303(d) list identifies Yates, Thurlow, and Martin Lakes are impaired due to mercury; and Yates Lake is also impaired due to high level of Organics.
-Gravel mining, feedlots, and cropland erosion are major sources for nonpoint pollution in the Tallapoosa River.
+Gravel mining, feedlots, and cropland erosion are major sources for nonpoint pollution in the Tallapoosa River. - c.

-3 c.
 Alabama River Basin.
-Within the Tallapoosa River Basin, Alabama has identified 147 miles of streams and 5,427 acres in Claiborne Lake that do not support their designated uses 4 (ADEM, 2012).
+Within the Tallapoosa River Basin, Alabama has identified 147 miles of streams and 5,427 acres in Claiborne Lake that do not support their designated uses (ADEM, 2012).
 Claiborne Lake is impaired due to mercury and high organic levels.
-Logging 5 and mining activities are major causes for impairments in the basin.
-Water quality indicators 6 such as dissolved oxygen and biochemical oxygen demand have shown trends indicative of 7 degrading conditions.
-Similar impairments, including high concentrations of metals and low pH 8 values attributed to mining activities are found in the Cahaba River Basin.
-The Cahaba River 9 Basin has 125 miles of streams that do not support their designated uses (ADEM, 2012).
-10 a.
+Logging and mining activities are major causes for impairments in the basin.
+Water quality indicators such as dissolved oxygen and biochemical oxygen demand have shown trends indicative of degrading conditions.
+Similar impairments, including high concentrations of metals and low pH values attributed to mining activities are found in the Cahaba River Basin.
+The Cahaba River Basin has 125 miles of streams that do not support their designated uses (ADEM, 2012). - 2-09.
+Channel and Floodway Characteristics.
+Channel characteristics vary greatly throughout the basin from the steep, narrow, flashy Etowah and Coosawattee Rivers in the rocky strata in the upper reaches of the Blue Ridge Mountains, to the 1,000 foot-wide, meandering Alabama River below the Claiborne Lock and Dam.

+a.
 Coosa River.
-The river banks are stable and 15 vary from 25 to 150 feet in height.
-The width 16 17 between banks varies from 300 to 500 feet.
-The Coosa River has a total fall of 454 feet in 286 miles.
-18 giving an average slope of 1.59 feet per mile.
-The 19 steepest slope occurs at the Fall Line in the lower 20 reach.
-The Coosa River at Wetumpka.
-Alabama is 21 22 shown in Figure 2-12.
+The river banks are stable and vary from 25 to 150 feet in height.
+The width between banks varies from 300 to 500 feet.
+The Coosa River has a total fall of 454 feet in 286 miles, giving an average slope of 1.59 feet per mile.
+The steepest slope occurs at the Fall Line in the lower reach.
+The Coosa River at Wetumpka, Alabama is shown in Figure 2-12.